-Alan provides clients with perspective gained from extensive government service.
-He previously served as Vice Chairman of the White House Privacy and Civil Liberties Oversight Board, General Counsel of the Office of Management and Budget, General Counsel of the U.S. Department of Agriculture, and Associate Counsel to the President.
-Alan maintains an active national security clearance.
+Alan previously served in government as Vice Chairman of the Privacy and Civil Liberties Oversight Board.
+He also served as General Counsel of the Office of Management and Budget; General Counsel of the U.S. Department of Agriculture; and Associate Counsel to the President.
+Alan maintains a national security clearance.

 Alan is ranked Band 1 in Chambers Global’s (USA) (2010–2023) and Chambers USA’s (2008–2023) first tier of “Privacy & Data Security” practitioners and has been named a 2022 “BTI Client Service Super All-Star” in the Privacy and Cybersecurity category.
 He has also been named as a leading international “Internet and E-Commerce Lawyer” in Who’s Who Legal, and Ethisphere Institute’s “Attorneys Who Matter” in Data Privacy/Security, which recognizes lawyers with the highest commitment to public service, legal community engagement, and academic involvement.
 The Washingtonian has named Alan one of Washington, D.C.’s “Best Lawyers for Cybersecurity” and also for “First Amendment and Media Law”, and The National Law Journal named him a “Cyber Security Trailblazer.”
 Alan is a member of the board of the Society for the Rule of Law, which he helped found in 2018 as “Checks and Balances.”
 The Society is a group of conservative and center-right lawyers dedicated to speaking up in defense of the rule of law regardless of the party or persons in power.
 In 1990, Alan co-founded the Lawyers Have Heart 10K, 5K & Fun Walk to benefit the American Heart Association.
 He continues his active involvement with the event.